ArjenR49/UPS-Plus/README.md

 The PowerCycle.py script that serves to schedule a full power cycle of the Pi, works OK, but the UPS doesn't always restart the Pi.
 Most often it works.
 I haven't gotten to the bottom of that.

 Sure enough a little after I left home, the Pi was only shut down by the scheduled PowerCycle.py script, but the power to the Pi wasn't cut.
 I had to switch it off and on manually using the push button.
 This has been its behaviour no matter what I do.
-The minute I look the other way, it malfunctions after numerous powwer cycles that did proceed as they should ... very weird.
+The minute I look the other way, it malfunctions after numerous power cycles that did proceed as they should ... very weird.

 I have added rounding to significant bits, because I don't believe in the accuracy of mV and mA readings ;-) I also like to see Volts and Amps in a report, although I may read them automatically as mA and mV when it is more suitable.